aa-it-vasa/IOT2023-labs/lab1_instructions.md

 1. Modify your subscriber to implement these two commands (2 p)
     1. The **ON** command will turn on the onboard LED.
     2. Similarly, **OFF** command will turn off the onboard LED.
-    3. The **TEMP** command will send the temperature on the appropriate response topic, once.
-    4. Any other command will not generate a response.
+    3. Any other command will not generate a response.
 2. Modify the publisher to transmit messages only when an appropriate **TEMP** command is received.
 (2 p)
 3. Test the implementation by sending the **ON**, **OFF** and **TEMP** commands on the relevant topic from your desktop machine (your Ubuntu VM machine) (2 p)